tnibert/milk-v-duo-play/c/ledcontrol/README.md

 This program controls the Milk V Duo internal LED via a touch sensor (https://arduinogetstarted.com/tutorials/arduino-touch-sensor).

+First, you need to disable the blinking script on the Milk V Duo:
+- mv /mnt/system/blink.sh /mnt/system/blink.sh_backup && sync
+- restart the system

 Connect touch sensor to Milk V Duo:
 - SIG to GP16
 - GND to GND